 You will be assessed on:

-ARC guidelines for provision of CPR and first aid to infants, children and adults
+ARC guidelines for the provision of CPR and first aid to infants, children and adults

 Guidelines from Australian national peak clinical bodies